Rainiver/human-segmenter/README.md

 # Human Segmenter

-> **Note**: This project originates from earlier work and has been recently reorganized and released for reproducibility.
+> **Note**: This project originates from my earlier work and has been recently reorganized and released for reproducibility.

 ## 📌 Description
 This repository provides a simple human segmentation tool based on a pre-trained TensorFlow frozen graph (`.pb` model).